UKHO/docs/quality-assurance/security-testing.md

 	The following link will help to explain this topic in more detail https://www.zaproxy.org/docs/desktop/addons/access-control-testing/
 	but to summarise some of the points then the tester should consider the areas below
-	* Make sure that all intra and inter access points to an applicatin are by expected via expected IPs
+	* Make sure that all intra and inter access points to an application are by expected via expected IPs
 	* Open access points are tested from Trusted and Untrusted Machines
 	* Test the upload of a file exceeding the maximum permitted file size, try to upload a restricted file type, or download data from a restricted site

 4. Ingress/ Egress points